 Anti-Inflammation Step Three: Get a Lot of Turmeric & Ginger Every Day

 Turmeric & ginger are both incredibly, unbelievably anti-inflammatory.
-This is absolute scientific fact.
-There is almost nothing as anti-inflammatory as turmeric (especially) and ginger.
+This is an absolute scientific fact.
+There is almost nothing as an anti-inflammatory as turmeric (especially) and ginger.

-The trick is to incorporate a lot of meals into your diet that include these ingredients.
+The trick is to incorporate a lot of meals into your diet that includes these ingredients.
 This is something I have done to incredible effect in the past couple of years.

 In fact, you might have noticed turmeric suddenly appearing in a lot of my recipes on this site and in my recipe books already!